arsham-khoee/synapticflow/docs/LIF.md

 # LIF

-The LIF (Leaky Integrate and Fire) neuron is a widely used model in computational neuroscience for simulating the behavior of a single neuron.
-It is a simplified model that captures the essential features of a neuron, including the integration of synaptic inputs and the generation of action potentials.
-The LIF neuron is based on the concept of the membrane potential, which is the electrical potential difference across the neuron's cell membrane.
-When the membrane potential reaches a certain threshold, an action potential is triggered, which allows the neuron to communicate with other neurons.
-The LIF neuron has been used extensively in the study of neural networks and information processing in the brain, and it continues to be an important tool in neuroscience research.
+The Leaky-Integrate-and-Fire (LIF) neuron is a widely used model in computational neuroscience that simulates the behavior of a single neuron.
+It is a simplified model that captures essential features of neurons, including synaptic input integration and action potential generation.
+The model relies on the concept of membrane potential, which is the electrical potential difference across a neuron's cell membrane.
+Once the membrane potential reaches a specific threshold, an action potential is triggered, allowing the neuron to communicate with other neurons.

 A *membrane equation* and a *reset condition* define our *leaky-integrate-and-fire (LIF)* neuron: